Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 ## Conclusion

+With the information gathered from the reports, you can now feel empowered to go to your stakeholders and present data about your

 After completing these example scenarios, you should have a better understanding of how you can use a variety of metrics to collect analytics on KPIs with {{site.konnect_short_name}} custom reports.